The Brothers Bloom: Script and development

-Johnson first had the idea for The Brothers Bloom a few years before Brick.
+Rian Johnson first had the idea for The Brothers Bloom a few years before Brick.
 Originally the film was going to be more serious and had a mentor relationship instead of brothers.
-He started writing the script after taking Brick to Sundance over the next six months.
+He started writing the script after taking Brick to the Sundance Film Festival over the next six months.
 The script was challenging for Johnson to write because he wanted to create a character-based con man film with an "emotional payoff", while including all the storytelling aspects of the genre.
-Johnson felt by sticking to a standard form of a con man film (two guys with one girl and one of them falls in love with the girl), he could deviate from the classical ending with a big twist.
+Johnson felt by sticking to a standard form of a con man film (two guys with one girl and one of them falls in love with the girl), he could deviate from the classical ending with a big plot twist.
 When writing the script, Johnson watched The Man Who Would Be King, but his main influence came from Paper Moon.
 While filming the movie, he watched The Conformist and 8½ for visual style.